 Other: cool 24 mile biking trail

 Distance from SD Airport:15-20 miles

-Of course, there are things to note before you start you beach camping adventure in San Diego.
+Of course, there are things to note before you start your beach camping adventure in San Diego.
 Not all campsites are alike, they all differ in location and popularity.

 Also beware of mosquitoes.
 They do come out at night.
 I have not been the luckiest person avoiding these.
 Make sure you bring a bug spray that will allow you to avoid these little blood-sucking guys.

 Things to bring with you on your next camping trip.
 Do not forget to bring the essential camping site things.
-It can make all difference between a not so fun camping time to having an amazing time.
-Bring extra pair of clothes, and extra battery chargers for your phones.
+It can make all difference between a not-so-fun camping time to having an amazing time.
+Bring an extra pair of clothes, and extra battery chargers for your phones.

 Remember to have fun and enjoy your time camping.
 Get out there and enjoy the outdoors!
 It can definitely make a difference in how you feel.